Yoke: Single yoke

 A yoke may be used with a single animal.
 Oxen are normally worked in pairs, but water buffalo in Asian countries are commonly used singly, with the aid of a bow-shaped withers yoke.
 Use of single bow or withers yokes on oxen is documented from North America, China, Zimbabwe, Tanzania and Switzerland, and several designs of single head or forehead yoke are recorded in Germany.

 Symbolism

 The yoke has connotations of subservience and toiling; in some ancient cultures it was traditional to force a vanquished enemy to pass beneath a symbolic yoke of spears or swords.
 The yoke may be a metaphor for something oppressive or burdensome, such as feudalism, imperialism, corvée, tribute, or conscription, as in the expressions the "Norman Yoke" (in England), the "Tatar Yoke" (in Russia), or the "Turkish Yoke" (in the Balkans).

 The metaphor can also refer to the state of being linked or chained together by contract or marriage, similar to a pair of oxen.
 This sense is also the source of the word yoga, as linking with the divine.

-The yoke is frequently used metaphorically in the Bible, first in Genesis regarding Esau.
+The yoke is frequently used metaphorically in the Bible, first in Genesis regarding Esau, and later in the words of Jesus in Matthew's Gospel, "Take my yoke upon you and learn from me".
+In the Ancient Greek play The Persians by Aeschylus (5th century BC) it also makes an appearance.
+The 1st century BC Roman poets Catullus and Horace also used the metaphor but in the context of romance.

 In the 20th century, the yoke and arrows became a political symbol of the Falange political movement in Spain.